HaploidJS/haploidjs.github.io/docs/guide/register-app.md

 });
 ```

-This form is often used in scenarios where the master sub-application is in a build application.
+This form is often used in scenarios where the master and sub-application are in one project.

 ## Asynchronous Entry